International Date Line: Description

-The IDL is roughly based on the meridian of 180° longitude, roughly down the middle of the Pacific Ocean, and halfway around the world from the IERS Reference Meridian, the successor to the historic Greenwich Prime Meridian running through the Royal Greenwich Observatory.
+The IDL is roughly based on the meridian of 180° longitude, roughly down the middle of the Pacific Ocean, and halfway around the world from the IERS Reference Meridian, the successor to the historic Greenwich prime meridian running through the Royal Greenwich Observatory.
 In many places, the IDL follows the 180° meridian exactly.
 In other places, however, the IDL deviates east or west away from that meridian.
-These various deviations generally accommodate the political and/or economic affiliations of the affected areas.
+These various deviations generally accommodate the political and economic affiliations of the affected areas.

 Proceeding from north to south, the first deviation of the IDL from 180° is to pass to the east of Wrangel Island and the Chukchi Peninsula, the easternmost part of Russian Siberia.
 (Wrangel Island lies directly on the meridian at 71°32′N 180°0′E, also noted as 71°32′N 180°0′W.) It then passes through the Bering Strait between the Diomede Islands at a distance of 1.5 km from each island at 168°58′37″ W. It then bends considerably west of 180°, passing west of St. Lawrence Island and St. Matthew Island.

 The IDL crosses between the U.S. Aleutian Islands (Attu Island being the westernmost) and the Commander Islands, which belong to Russia.
 It then bends southeast again to return to 180°.
-Thus, all of Russia is to the west of the IDL, and all of the United States is to the east except for the insular areas of Guam, the Northern Mariana Islands, and Wake Island.
+Thus, all of Russia is to the west of the IDL, and all of the United States is to the east except for the insular areas of Guam, the Northern Mariana Islands, and Wake Island, reaching the hypothetical, but not used UTC–13:00 time zone.

 The IDL remains on the 180° meridian until passing the equator.
-Two US-owned uninhabited atolls, Howland Island and Baker Island, just north of the equator in the central Pacific Ocean (and ships at sea between 172.5°W and 180°), have the earliest time on Earth (UTC−12:00 hours).
+Two U.S.-owned uninhabited atolls, Howland Island and Baker Island, just north of the equator in the central Pacific Ocean (and ships at sea between 172.5°W and 180°), have the earliest time on Earth (UTC−12:00 hours).

 The IDL circumscribes Kiribati by swinging far to the east, almost reaching the 150°W meridian.
-Kiribati's easternmost islands, the southern Line Islands south of Hawaii, have the latest time on Earth, UTC+14:00 hours.
+Kiribati's easternmost islands, the southern Line Islands south of Hawaii, have the latest time on Earth (UTC+14:00 hours).

-South of Kiribati, the IDL returns westwards but remains east of 180°, passing between Samoa and American Samoa.
+South of Kiribati, the IDL returns westward but remains east of 180°, passing between Samoa and American Samoa.
 Accordingly, Samoa, Tokelau, Wallis and Futuna, Fiji, Tonga, Tuvalu, and New Zealand's Kermadec Islands and Chatham Islands are all west of the IDL and have the same date.
 American Samoa, the Cook Islands, Niue, and French Polynesia are east of the IDL and one day behind.